Affiliate marketing is an amalgam of different channels.

 Combined with click injection, this activity is common among affiliate marketing programs based on the last-click model.
 The trickster would report a significant number of fraudulent clicks in order to commit attribution theft without getting caught.

 What makes this type of fraud even more sinister is that it could link organically acquired leads to disreputable affiliates.
 In the end, the advertiser may end up paying for sales and installs that have naturally occurred (so supposedly free) and lose the ability to properly assess the effectiveness of a marketing campaign.

-The decreasing rates of such deceit were some of the affiliate marketing fraud statistics in 2019 worthy of a celebration.
+The decreasing rates of such deceit were worthy of celebration.
 While these fraud incidents are in decline, they’re not gone.

 SDK spoofing happens when a black hat affiliate marketer creates legitimate-looking clicks using data from real devices in order to undeservingly collect commissions from advertisers.
 Naturally, they’re trickier to spot than fake app installs.